Krnl-staff/FAQ/DownloadHelp.md

 **NOTE: KRNL ONLY WORKS ON WINDOWS 8.1 AND ABOVE**

 # Anti-virus Whitelist
-Krnl, like ANY other roblox exploit will be marked as a virus, this is known as a "False postive" where windows thinks the "Krnl.dll" file is a virus due to it being obfuscated, rest assured Krnl is 100% safe.
+**Krnl, like ANY other roblox exploit will be marked as a virus, this is known as a "False postive" where windows thinks the "Krnl.dll" file is a virus due to it being obfuscated, rest assured Krnl is 100% safe.
-You can actually decompile the entire UI using DN spy.
+You can actually decompile the entire UI using DN spy.**

 Lets start by whitelisting Krnl from Window's anti-virus.

 1.)
-Open Settings, and type "Windows security", It should open the windows security panel from there.
+Open Settings, and type "Windows security".
+It should open the windows security panel from there.

 2.)
-Open The "Virus and Threat Protection" Option.
+Select the "Virus and Threat Protection" option.

 3.)
-You'll want to navigate to [Here](https://cdn.discordapp.com/attachments/903380408597614623/1013506105420283934/unknown.png), Then disable the "Real Time Protection" option.
+You'll want to navigate to [here](https://cdn.discordapp.com/attachments/903380408597614623/1013506105420283934/unknown.png), Then disable the "Real Time Protection" option.

-**NOTE: IF YOU DON'T WANT TO TURN OFF YOUR WHOLE ANTI VIRUS BUT INSTEAD JUST WHITELIST/EXCLUDE KRNL, READ BELOW**
+**(NOTE: IF YOU DON'T WANT TO TURN OFF YOUR WHOLE ANTI VIRUS BUT INSTEAD JUST WHITELIST/EXCLUDE KRNL, READ BELOW)**

-To whitelist Krnl begin from step 3 shown above, and instead of disabling "Real Time Protection", navigate to the bottom and look for "Add or Remove Exclusions" option.
+- To whitelist Krnl begin from step 3 shown above, and instead of disabling "Real Time Protection", navigate to the bottom and look for "Add or Remove Exclusions" option.

-Select "Add an Exclusion" and select "Folder".
+- Select "Add an Exclusion" and select "Folder".
 From there, you can navigate to the Krnl folder and set it as a exclusion.

 # Other Anti-viruses